Today's Articles

 The Deacons of Defense, and Justice are Formed

 It is intended to protect civil rights activists and their families.
 They are threatened by white vigilantes and discriminatory treatment by police under Jim Crow laws.
-On the day of Malcolm X's assassination (in 1965), the first affiliated chapter was founded in Bogalusa, Louisiana, followed by 20 other chapters in this state: Mississippi, Arkansas, and Alabama.
+On the day of Malcolm X's assassination (in 1965), the first affiliated chapter was founded in Bogalusa, Louisiana, followed by 20 other chapters in Mississippi, Arkansas, and Alabama.
 The Bogalusa chapter gained national attention during the summer of 1965 in its violent struggles with the Ku Klux Klan.

 Blacks were harassed and attacked by white Klan vigilantes in the mill town of Jonesboro, Louisiana, in 1964, including torching five churches, a Masonic Hall, and a Baptist center.
 Given these threats, Earnest "Chilly Willy" Thomas and Frederick Douglass Kirkpatrick founded the Deacons for Defense to protect civil rights workers, their families, and the black community.
 Most Deacons were veterans with combat experience from the Korean War and World War II.